-The passing score for the exams is a standard score of 45.
-Each exam may be repeated once, if necessary.
-The exams are NOT required for admission to the College, however.
-Scores are valid for 5 years.
-Contact the College of Nursing for specifics about Excelsior exams accepted for credit.
+Clinical validation exams may be used to earn nursing credits.
+The exams may be repeated once, if necessary.
+The exams are NOT required for admission to the College.
+Contact the College of Nursing for specifics about validation exams accepted for credit.